streetsidesoftware/vscode-spell-checker/website/docs/getting-started/adding-words.md

 # Adding words

-Not every unrecognised word is an error.
+Not every unrecognized word is an error.
 Product names, identifiers, and domain terminology are typically added to a dictionary rather than corrected.

 ## Add a single word